Well, I guess you can say I’ve been hiding behind this secret and allowing it to excuse me from writing for the past 2+ months.

 At the start of 2018, months before finding S3, I took a break until my belly button birthday.
 12 days weed free.
 It was easy.

 I did it again during the summer to support 2 of my birdies Bs 1&4 who wanted to quit.
+I made it 13 days.
 That wasn’t AS easy.

 Let’s be honest, quitting anything enjoyable, good or bad for you, never REALLY is.